 Through Aria’s incredible talent and a touch of her personal magic, Gimp’s Pub had transformed into a chic, rustic woodland for the wedding reception.
 Grapevines, floral twists and twinkling lights canopied the ceiling.
 Rich drapes and airy sheers textured the walls.
 The smaller tables had been replaced by family-style, wooden farm tables with mismatched chairs.
 Hydrangeas and roses, dyed leaves and eucalyptus filled the room with deep fall colors and fresh country air.
-The room glowed warm with candlelight, heady with the scent of Cheryl’s dinner of pumpkin soup and beet tart, roast turkey and potatoes, chestnuts and bacon, creamed spinach, cranberry sauce and fresh breads.
+The room glowed warm with candlelight, heady with the delicious aroma of Cheryl’s dinner of pumpkin soup and beet tart, roast turkey and potatoes, chestnuts and bacon, creamed spinach, cranberry sauce and fresh breads.

 Each course looked more delicious than the last, but Kylie could only manage to bring the occasional bite to her lips.
-The rest she pushed around with her fork between glasses of wine, using the pretense of eating as a distraction from the heartache of staring down the head table to where her son sat on Jimmy’s lap, his little hand to Jimmy’s face to hold his attention while he chattered freely, finally sharing all those precious words he’d saved.
+The rest she pushed around with her fork between glasses of wine, using the pretense of eating as a distraction from the heartache of staring down the head table to where her son sat on Jimmy’s lap, his little hand to Jimmy’s face to hold his attention while he chattered freely, finally sharing all those precious words he’d been saving.

 The dinner noise gradually turned into animated chatter as the meal came to an end.
 Aria and Brent stood to toast the bride and groom once more.
 Brent’s made them laugh, Aria’s made them cry, and shortly after, it was time to cut the cake.
 They took delicate bites, shared a frosting-laced kiss, and then Dan took Stacy’s hand in his and led her onto the dance floor.